An allowance can be a great way to teach kids how to be responsible with their money and create a plan to reach their financial goals.

 Help Kids Create a Plan for Their Allowance

 Once you've decided how much allowance your kids will receive, guide them in using it responsibly.
 For example, you may want to encourage them to earmark a certain percentage for spending, a certain percentage for saving, and another for charitable giving.

 Having these guidelines can help them use their allowance purposefully so they're not simply blowing it all.
 And opening a savings account for them at an early age can help them get into the savings habit, which can help them as they get older and begin planning for things like buying a home or saving for retirement.

 If saving is part of the plan, talk with your kids about setting goals for their savings.
-Having a set goal to work towards, such as saving enough to buy a new video game or toy, can get kids excited about saving.
+Having a set goal to work toward, such as saving enough to buy a new video game or toy, can get kids excited about saving.
 Help them measure their progress.
-Even if they're only adding $0.50 or $1 to their savings each week, they'll still get a kick out of watching their savings balance grow.
+Even if they're only adding 50 cents or $1 to their savings each week, they can still enjoy watching their savings balance grow.

 Finally, don't be afraid to let kids make mistakes with their allowance.
 Turn a poor spending decision into a teachable moment so your kids can learn how to avoid money mistakes in the future.

 There are many different opinions about whether kids should get an allowance, when, and how much.
 The decision is ultimately up to parents as they evaluate their family goals and what role an allowance would play in them.
 What's most important is that you discuss financial matters with your children and work on these decisions together with them as they grow into greater responsibilities.